What is AWS cloud monitoring?

 Performance is always a key area to monitor.
 AWS clouds have lots of parts that influence the overall performance of an application, and therefore more than one tool exists for AWS performance monitoring.
 AWS itself comes with a few tools for application performance monitoring.
 Trace data, for example, is provided by AWS X-Ray.
 It tracks the execution of an application and reports a large set of technical information on it for debugging purposes.
 AWS Config provides an inventory of all configuration of the AWS resources.
 It is a helpful tool not only for its primary purpose, identifying misconfigurations, but noticing how configuration changes may impact performances.

 AWS performance monitoring is as much about AWS application performance monitoring as resource monitoring.
 Both need to be checked to have a complete view of how your AWS environment is performing.
+Performance optimization plays a crucial role in ensuring that AWS resources and applications run efficiently and reliably.

 AWS network monitoring